 L&L VS-1 Vent-Sure is warranted to be free of defects in workmanship for a period of (3) years, starting from date of original purchase from L&L Kiln Mfg., Inc. or from an authorized L&L reseller.
+Corrosion of motor and parts is not covered.
 A sales receipt is required for proof of purchase.
 In addition, L&L may require you to send in defective parts for examination to determine the applicability of these warranty provisions.
 DO NOT DISCARD PARTS BEFORE CONTACTING L&L. L&L Kiln Mfg., Inc. will replace or repair any defective part sent freight-prepaid to L&L Kiln Mfg., Inc. following L&L's written acknowledgement and authorization regarding the specific issue.
 L&L Kiln Mfg., Inc. will prepay return shipping cost without charge in the Continental United States.
 On site labor is not covered by the factory; however, local resellers or dealers may offer this service.